FamilySearch/GEDCOM.io/_pages/generalfaqs.md

 ## How to Create and Use GEDCOM File ?

-The GEDCOM standard is not a stand-alone program.
-It is used by genealogical desktop programs and websites to create a file that can be downloaded and then uploaded by other programs to assist in sharing information between different desktop programs and websites.
+The GEDCOM standard is not a stand-alone specification.
+It is used by genealogical desktop programs and websites to create a file that can be downloaded and then uploaded by other programs to assist in sharing information.
 You create a GEDCOM file by using the procedures specified by the desktop program or website you are using to store your genealogical data.
 Desktop programs and websites provide support for their own products and the way they implement the GEDCOM Standard may vary.

 ## Who owns the copyright to GEDCOM?
 The Church of Jesus Christ of Latter-day Saints copyrighted the GEDCOM Standards 1987, 1992, 1993, 1995, 1999, 2019, 2021

 ## How can I use the published standards ?

-The standards may be copied for the purpose of reviewing or programming of genealogical software, provided the below notice is included.
+The standards may be copied for the purpose of reviewing or programming of genealogical software, provided the notice below is included.
 All other rights reserved.

 Copyright © 1987, 1989, 1992, 1993, 1995, 1999, 2019, 2021 by The Church of Jesus Christ of Latter-day Saints.
 This document may be copied for purposes of review or programming of genealogical software, provided this notice is included.
 All other rights reserved.

-## The GEDCOM 5.5.1 standard is copyright 2019, but I thought it was released in 1999?
+## The GEDCOM 5.5.1 standard was copyrighted 2019, but I thought it was released in 1999?

 A draft was released in 1999 and was widely circulated, but before it was made an official release FamilySearch began work on unrelated software projects.
 Without a new released standard, and recognizing the advantages of 5.5.1 over 5.5, many in the genealogical community implemented 5.5.1 despite its draft status.
 In 2019 FamilySearch officially released 5.5.1 without the draft notice.